azap2124/covid_analysis/README.md

 SELECT location, MAX(CAST(total_deaths AS INT)) AS total_death_count FROM covid. dbo.covid_deaths
 WHERE continent IS NULL
-GROUP BY location
+GROUP BY location;

 GO

 CREATE VIEW global_numbers AS
 SELECT SUM(new_cases) AS total_cases, SUM(new_deaths) AS total_deaths, SUM(new_deaths)/SUM(new_cases)*100 AS death_percentage
 FROM covid. dbo.covid_deaths
-WHERE continent IS NOT NULL
+WHERE continent IS NOT NULL;
 ```
 # Conclusion
 It's no doubt that COVID-19 has had a huge impacts in our lives.
 The virus has affected people from all walks of lives.
 This project demonstrates the significant impact of the pandemic on global healthcare systems, with widespread infections resulting in high death rates and a large number of fatalities.
 There has been 763,128,258 cases of COVID-19 as of April 12,2023 with over 6,899,687 deaths worldwide.
 These figures are staggering.
 Nonetheless, vaccinations have been promising about reducing th number of infections and deaths.